CGATOxford/CGATPipelines/doc/InstallingPipelines.rst

         # the code is downloaded in zip format by default.
 If you want to get a git clone, use:
            --git # for an HTTPS clone
-           --git-ssh # for a SSH clone (you need to be a CGATOXford contributor on GitHub to do this!
+           --git-ssh # for a SSH clone (you need to be a CGATOXford contributor on GitHub to do this)

         # the pipelines are intended to run on a cluster using the DRMAA API.
 If that's not your case, please use:
            --no-cluster